jamilnyc/php-test-environment/README.md

 * Open `PHPStorm > Preferences`
 * Open `PHP > Debug`
 * Set the _Debug port_ to `9000` (set in the `Dockerfile`)
-* Enable/disable "Break at first line in PHP scripts as desired"
+* Enable/disable "Break at first line in PHP scripts" as desired

 #### Listen for Connections